wojciech-kulik/xcodebuild.nvim/README.md

 ## 🚧 Disclaimer

-This plugin is in early stage of development.
+This plugin is in the early stage of development.
 It was tested on a limited number of projects and configurations.
 Therefore, it still could be buggy.
 If you find any issues don't hesitate to fix it and create a pull request or just report them.

 It is also my first Neovim plugin.
 Hopefully, a good one 😁.